 Zeeland is a somewhat small city located in the state of Michigan.
 With a population of 5,719 people and five constituent neighborhoods, Zeeland is the 185th largest community in Michigan.

 Unlike some cities, Zeeland isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Zeeland are a mix of both white- and blue-collar jobs.
-Overall, Zeeland is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Zeeland who work in sales jobs (10.09%), management occupations (8.08%), and business and financial occupations (8.08%).
+Overall, Zeeland is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Zeeland who work in office and administrative support (13.19%), sales jobs (9.82%), and healthcare suport services (8.25%).

-The per capita income in Zeeland in 2010 was $22,217, which is middle income relative to Michigan and the nation.
-This equates to an annual income of $88,868 for a family of four.
+The per capita income in Zeeland in 2018 was $32,528, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $130,112 for a family of four.
 However, Zeeland contains both very wealthy and poor people as well.

 The people who call Zeeland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Zeeland residents report their race to be White, followed by Asian.
-Important ancestries of people in Zeeland include German, Irish, English, and French.
+Important ancestries of people in Zeeland include Dutch, German, English, Irish, and French.

 The most common language spoken in Zeeland is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Spanish and Polish.